Burnout – 5 signs you’ve reached emotional exhaustion and what to do about it

 Recharge can be short.
 It may include a few minutes of yoga, walking, mindfulness, deep breathing or meditation.
 Or it can be longer: reading a book, spending time with loved ones, or gardening, for example.
 The important thing is that you have a think about what recharges your batteries.
 It will be different for all of us.
 Prioritise this as an act of self-care and self-compassion.

 You may feel that others don’t understand, and maybe you’re right.
 After all, no one else knows what it’s like to walk in your shoes.
-However, having a sense of common humanity, in that what you’re feeling right now is a part of being human in 2020.
+However, having a sense of common humanity, in that what you’re feeling right now is a part of being human.
 Other people are struggling too and would empathise.
 Knowing this is really important in re-building your resilience.

 Talking to someone about how you’re feeling; whether it’s a good friend, a partner, a family member, or a healthcare professional, really can help.
 For me, the phrase “This too shall pass” helps.
 You’ve got a 100% track record of surviving tough times and you will get through this too.
 Keep hope alive.